Il-Sh/SQL_MintClassics/README.md

  ## Goal

+ The goal is find answers to the following question in order to address the needs for inventory reduction and closing up of warehouses

  1) Where are items stored and if they were rearranged, could a warehouse be eliminated?

 2) How are inventory numbers related to sales figures?
 Do the inventory counts seem appropriate for each item?